biodiversity-aq/EGABIcourse19/README.md

 The course will generally run from 9am to 5:30pm each day, with breaks throughout the day for refreshments and discussion.
 See the [course schedule](https://scar.github.io/EGABIcourse19/course-schedule.html).

+## Venue

+The course will take place at the Meeting Room of the Collegium Veteranorum (Cove 02.10)

+Sint-Michielstraat 2-4

+3000 Leuven

 ## Requirements

 Some experience in the computer language R is desirable, and experience with GIS is helpful.